bduong94/introduction-to-nextJS/README.md

 ## Description

-This is a React based app with the purpose of learning an introductory to Next.js
+This is a React based app with the purpose of learning about Next.js.